jango2106/api-docs-site/README.md

 ### Docker (Broken)
 #### Build

-docker build -t api-doc-site:latest .
+`docker build -t api-doc-site:latest .`

 #### Run

-docker run --name api-doc-site -d -p 8080:80 -v ./:/docs api-doc-site:latest
+`docker run --name api-doc-site -d -p 8080:80 -v LOCAL_PATH_TO_DOCS:/docs api-doc-site:latest`

+Docker deployment will allow you to mount a local directory (LOCAL_PATH_TO_DOCS) to a volume on the container.
+There is a cronjob running in the container that will regenerate the files automatically.
+Any changes made to the LOCAL_PATH_TO_DOCS will automatically update the containers.

 ### Yarn
 #### Build
-yarn install
+`yarn install`

 #### Run
 `yarn start`